 Images are perfect when you are putting together your projects; with them, you can add an extra touch and personality to your crafts.

 Being able to use shapes is essential.
-With them, you can create simple, less complicated, but still beautiful projects.
+You can create simple, less complicated, but still beautiful projects with them.

-With this option, you can upload files and images you want to cut.
-When you Tap on upload, you will have the opportunity to choose the location of your photo, or even take one.
+Cricut allows you to upload files and images you want to use on your projects.
+When you tap on “Upload,” you will have the opportunity to choose the location of your image or even take a photo.

-The Internet is filled with them; there are tons of bloggers that create projects for free.
-I am one of them
+The internet is filled with files for Cricut; tons of bloggers create projects for free.
+I am one of them.

-If you have no idea where to find images or cut files, I have a growing library that you can have access to when you subscribe to my newsletter and become a daydreamer!
+If you have no idea where to find images or cut files, I have a growing library that you can access when you subscribe to my newsletter and become a daydreamer!

-The Actions Panel is a very meaty one!
-From here you can change your design into a whole new one.
+The Actions subpanel is a very meaty one!
+From here, you can change your design into a whole new one.

-Some of the options here might confuse you at first, but as I always say; don’t knock it until you’ve tried it!
+Some of the tools here might confuse you initially, but don’t knock them until you’ve tried them!